5 Open-Source Alternatives to Atlassian Confluence

 MediaWiki

 MediaWiki is one of the most popular open-source wiki software.
-This software has an extensive feature set that makes it a reliable alternative to Confluence for collaborative documentation, knowledge repositories and knowledge sharing across various domains and industries.
-MediaWiki powers some of the biggest wikis in the world including Wikipedia, Wiktionary, and Wikimedia Commons.
+This software has an extensive feature set that makes it a reliable alternative to Confluence for collaborative documentation, knowledge repositories, and knowledge sharing across various domains and industries.
+MediaWiki powers some of the biggest wikis in the world, including Wikipedia, Wiktionary, and Wikimedia Commons.

 MediaWiki is designed to handle large volumes of content that need to be accessed and edited by many people.
 You can add extra features to this software by installing helpful extensions and customizing it by using templates.
 However, for non-techies, MediaWiki may not be the easiest to use, and some may find it difficult to get started.
 Nevertheless, it is one of the trusted wikis and is available for free.